google/window-mirror/README.md

 # WindowMirror

-WindowMirror toolkit provides users with a simulated, extendedscreen real-estate.
+WindowMirror toolkit provides users with a simulated, extended screen real-estate.
 It allows users to interact with multiple desktopapplications in real-time within a XR environment.
 WindowMirror supports traditional desktop interaction methods suchas mouse, and keyboard.

 ![Example Image](media/image_0.gif)